 The time has finally come for the Millennial generation to enter parenthood.
 As of 2015, 53 percent of Millennials already have children.
 That may sound scary because of the stereotypical image of a Millennial glued to their phone or taking a selfie.
 Luckily, this narcissistic stereotype is not a reflection of Millennials’ parenting skills, according to statistics.
 In fact, Millennials are shaping up to be great parents.

 Millennials grew up in a time of rapid technological advancement and economic disturbance.
-This drastic change of environment is one of the reasons why Millennials get married later, buy houses later, and have children later than previous generations.
-Millennials are also first in place for the highest number of single mother households and multiracial households.
-This changing dynamic of Millennial geographic is leading to a difference in the way children are raised.
+This drastic change in environment is one of the reasons why Millennials get married later, buy houses later, and have children later than previous generations.
+Millennials are also first in place for the highest number of single-mother households and multiracial households.
+This changing dynamic of Millennial geography is leading to a difference in the way children are raised.

 Family statistics about Millennials